Leah Bodine Drake: Career

-Following her mother's death in 1956, she and her father moved to West Virginia, where for the last seven years of her life she lived in Parkersburg West Virginia, where she also worked on a newspaper.
-From 1957 to 1958 she worked as a poetry reviewer for The Atlantic Monthly.
+Following her mother's death in 1956, she and her father moved to Parkersburg, West Virginia, where she lived for the last seven years of her life and worked at a newspaper.
+From 1957 to 1958, she also worked as a poetry reviewer for The Atlantic Monthly.

-Drake died of cancer, aged a month and a day short of her sixtieth birthday.
-At the time of her death she was working on a third collection of poetry which would have included 25 new poems together with a selection of poems from her second collection.
+Drake died of cancer a month and a day short of her 60th birthday.
+At the time of her death, she was working on a third collection of poetry which would have included 25 new poems together with a selection of poems from her second collection.
 This third collection, titled Multiple Clay, was never published under this name.

 She also collaborated on a poetry anthology, The Various Light: An Anthology of Modern Poetry in English with esoteric philosopher Dr Charles A. Musès, which was published in Switzerland.
 (Lausanne: Aurora Press, 1964; 500 copies).

 She was listed in Who's Who in Poetry and in the 1958 supplement to Who's Who in America.

 Drake's poem of werewolves "They Run Again"' was reprinted in Peter Haining's anthology Weird Tales (Carroll and Graf, 1990).